Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Pipeline

-We propose a novel zero-shot amodal video object segmentation method, as shown in Figure \ref{fig:overview}.
+We propose a novel zero-shot amodal video object segmentation method.
 We call this methodology TABE (Track Anything Behind Everything).
 The key idea is to apply outpainting to the visible regions of the tracked object using a video diffusion model.

-From an input video and prompts to describe the target object in frame 1 (we use point clicks but this could also be natural language description), we use a zero-shot segmentation model to find the \emph{query mask}.
-We provide this query mask and the video frames to a visible VOS method (SAM 2 \cite{ravi2024sam}) to compute the \emph{visible masks} for each frame (which might be empty if the object is completely occluded).
-We use these to produce the \emph{visible masked input} providing images containing only the object itself, deforming over time and with missing parts caused by occlusions.
-It is to these images that we apply our video diffusion outpainting method (described in Section \ref{sec:diffusion}), prompting the model to create a video of only the object on a white background.
-This provides \textit{amodal video completion} output frames.
-Since sometimes the outpainting process reintroduces some background elements or other artefacts, we re-run VOS (SAM 2 \cite{ravi2024sam}) on these frames with the original query mask, providing the final segmentation result.
+Given an input video and point clicks to specify the target object in frame 1 (though natural language descriptions could also be used), we employ a zero-shot segmentation model to generate the query mask.
+We provide this query mask and the video frames to a visible VOS method (SAM2 \cite{ravi2024sam}) to compute the visible masks for each frame (which might be empty if the object is completely occluded).
+We use these to produce the visible masked input providing images containing only the object itself, deforming over time and with missing parts caused by occlusions.
+It is to these images that we apply our video diffusion outpainting method (described in Section 5), prompting the model to create a video of only the object on a white background.
+This provides amodal video completion output frames.
+Since sometimes the outpainting process reintroduces some background elements or other artefacts, we re-run VOS (SAM 2) on these frames with the original query mask, providing the final segmentation result.
 We found that video diffusion outpainting was liable to produce additional spurious content without restricting the region in which to outpaint (for example, if the object being tracked was a person, the outpainting result might hallucinate an additional second person).
 In addition, during the finetuning process for the video diffusion model, we need per-frame labels indicating which frames contain occlusion.
-In order to tackle both of these problems we perform \emph{occlusion reasoning} prior to video diffusion (see Fig \ref{fig:occlusionreasoning}).
+In order to tackle both of these problems we perform occlusion reasoning prior to video diffusion.